eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

 Q: Why did I do this?
 I wrote some simple in game scripts, and got bored of writing them one
       by one, and started playing...
 Then I got addicted to getting as much running as I could

+All feedback welcome, please use the discussion area

 ```
 +--------------------------------------------------------------------------------------------------